emersonrp/fallout.bas/README.md

 ```
 and after it has loaded and parsed/tokenized the file, off it goes.

-Your mileage may vary;  if you want to do this on a real TRS-80, you'll likely need to use one of the schemes mentioned above to get ``fallout.txt`` onto the machine.
+Your mileage may vary;  if you want to do this on a real TRS-80, you'll need to use one of the schemes mentioned above in [How do I use this?](https://github.com/emersonrp/fallout.bas?tab=readme-ov-file#how-do-i-use-this) to get ``fallout.txt`` onto the machine.

 ### This is awesome!